Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 ### Solution Statement

 The owners of the Kaggle competition hold a labelled list of the 15,611 testing images which result submissions are compared against.
-For each image in the test set I will predict up to 5 labels for the whale ID (e.g. *w_1287fbc*), where a whale is not predicted to be one of the existing whales in the training data they will be labeled as *new_whale*.
+For each image in the test set I will predict up to 5 labels for the whale ID (e.g. **w_1287fbc**), where a whale is not predicted to be one of the existing whales in the training data they will be labelled as **new_whale**.
 The submissions file will contain a header and have the following format:

     Image,Id